zachakbar/flexbox-mixins/README.md

-# flexbox-mixins
+# SCSS Flexbox Mixins
-SCSS Flexbox Mixins
+These mixins include the broswer specific fallbacks for flexbox.